ImAjay01/portfolio/README.md

 # portfolio
-Personal portfolio website showcasing my skills, projects, and experience as a full-stack developer.
+Personal portfolio website showcasing my skills, projects, and experience as a developer.